 Currently, all Ohio high school students take the ACT prior to high school graduation.
 If the ACT scores are below college readiness, the student is encouraged to take the ACCUPLACER®, a test that measures current abilities in reading, writing, math, and algebra so that students can begin their work in these subjects at the appropriate level.
 To provide students with the all the information they need to make good scheduling decisions, students are encouraged to take the ACCUPLACER prior to meeting with an advisor to schedule for their English (ENGL) or Mathematics (MATH) courses.
 Selective programs may have college level ENGL/MATH requirements for admission to program courses.
-Contact the Testing Center in College Hall at the Zanesville Campus or Academic Services at the Cambridge Campus to arrange an appointment.
+Contact Student Services in College Hall to arrange an appointment.
 ACCUPLACER tests are not needed if students have:

 The College schedules classes on a semester system.
 An academic semester is comprised of fifteen weeks of classes and one week of examinations and registration.
 The academic year consists of fall and spring semesters and a summer session.

 The minimum load for a full-time student is 12 credit hours.
 The average load of a full-time student is 16-18 credit hours which consists of 4 or 5 courses.
 Information concerning class loads for students on probation is found in this catalog.